Critical exponent: Mean field critical exponents of Ising-like systems

 One of the major discoveries in the study of critical phenomena is that mean field theory of critical points is only correct when the space dimension of the system is higher than a certain dimension called the upper critical dimension which excludes the physical dimensions 1, 2 or 3 in most cases.
 The problem with mean field theory is that the critical exponents do not depend on the space dimension.
 This leads to a quantitative discrepancy below the critical dimensions, where the true critical exponents differ from the mean field values.
 It can even lead to a qualitative discrepancy at low space dimension, where a critical point in fact can no longer exist, even though mean field theory still predicts there is one.
 This is the case for the Ising model in dimension 1 where there is no phase transition.
 The space dimension where mean field theory becomes qualitatively incorrect is called the lower critical dimension.

 Experimental values

 The most accurately measured value of α is −0.0127(3) for the phase transition of superfluid helium (the so-called lambda transition).
 The value was measured on a space shuttle to minimize pressure differences in the sample.
 This value is in a significant disagreement with the most precise theoretical determinations coming from high temperature expansion techniques, Monte Carlo methods and the conformal bootstrap.

 Theoretical predictions

-Critical exponents can be evaluated via Monte Carlo simulations of lattice models.
+Critical exponents can be evaluated via Monte Carlo methods of lattice models.
 The accuracy of this first principle method depends on the available computational resources, which determine the ability to go to the infinite volume limit and to reduce statistical errors.
 Other techniques rely on theoretical understanding of critical fluctuations.
 The most widely applicable technique is the renormalization group.
 The conformal bootstrap is a more recently developed technique, which has achieved unsurpassed accuracy for the Ising critical exponents.